rcossio/ProEST/README.md

 the cumulative distribution function are calculated.

 # Dependencies
-You should have installed AmberTools (available at http://ambermd.org/), in particular the script uses Cpptraj and ante-MMPBSA.py
+You should have installed AmberTools (available at http://ambermd.org/).
+In particular the script uses Cpptraj and ante-MMPBSA.py

 Also, a Python2 version is needed with access to Sys, Numpy and Random libraries.